 Please read each of the sections below carefully.
 They provide important information about your Operation Wallacea expedition in Dominica.
 Should you require further assistance please do not hesitate to contact your nearest Operation Wallacea office.

-When you arrive at Douglas Charles Airport you will met by an Opwall representative and transferred to the expedition site.
-This journey takes around 1.5 hours.
-On the Saturday at the end of your expedition you will be transferred from Fort Shirley to Douglas Charles Airport for your homeward flight.
+When you arrive at your international airport you will met by an Opwall representative and transferred to the expedition site.
+On the Saturday at the end of your expedition you will be transferred from Fort Shirley to your international airport for your homeward flight.

-As part of the internal travel package it is possible to arrange additional nights in Dominica before and after your expedition, and the relevant airport transfers.
-However, this will be at an additional cost – please contact us for more details.
+As part of the internal travel package it is possible to arrange additional nights in Dominica or Martinique before and after your expedition, and the relevant airport transfers.
+The cost of these extra nights will be added to your internal travel package quote.

 Please ensure when booking your international flights that the cost of your ticket includes hold luggage.